10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 ProsCons

-Plushest stability shoe — DNA LOFT v3 is cloud-soft306g = heavy for daily use
+Plushest stability shoe — DNA TUNED is cloud-soft306g = heavy for daily use

 Same GuideRails stability as AdrenalineTall stack height (38mm) — less ground feel